nmdickson/GCfit/docs/source/fitting.rst

 TODO link to *_fit functions ref

-The probability distribution of the parameter set :math:`\Theta` must be determined through a statistical sampling technique.
+The posterior distribution of the parameter set :math:`\Theta` must be determined through a statistical sampling technique.
 Two such set of algorithms are available in ``GCfit``.